ahmad-hamza/piio/README.md

 ## Description

-PwRHAT controls raspberry PI power via a switch connected between the regulator and RPI 5V power input at the GPIO header pins. it also can initiate soft shutdown / wake-up / reset via RPI GPIO pins.
+Raspower controls raspberry PI power via a switch connected between the regulator and RPI 5V power input at the GPIO header pins. it also can initiate soft shutdown / wake-up / reset via RPI GPIO pins.

-To optimize the cost for specific needs so the users can customize the board to his needs, PwRHAT is compatible with Breakout boards for the following scenarios:
+To optimize the cost for specific needs so the users can customize the board to his needs, Raspower is compatible with Breakout boards for the following scenarios:

-- **Ethernet Wake-on-LAN (WoL):** connecting enc60j28 breakout board to PwRHAT adds extra RJ45 port make it possible  to bring raspberry PI out from power down state after receiving WoL magic packet
+- **Ethernet Wake-on-LAN (WoL):** connecting enc60j28 breakout board to Raspower adds extra RJ45 port make it possible  to bring raspberry PI out from power down state after receiving WoL magic packet

-- **HDMI-cec:** developer can connect HDMI connector breakout to PwRHAT pins and configure it to respond to HDMI-cec bus commands.
+- **HDMI-cec:** developer can connect HDMI connector breakout to Raspower pins and configure it to respond to HDMI-cec bus commands.

-- **IR remote:** developer can connect IR receiver to PwRHAT and program the remote-control power button
+- **IR remote:** developer can connect IR receiver to Raspower and program the remote-control power button

-- **RTC:** PwRHAT implements internal real-time time-keeper RTC and can be scheduled to wake-up and shutdown RPI via simple script
+- **RTC:** Raspower HAT implements internal real-time time-keeper RTC and can be scheduled to wake-up and shutdown RPI via simple script

-- **UART:** PwRHAT has UART pins exposed for custom use. and It can used to connect transivers like RS485/rs422/RS232 and can decode MODBUS packets
+- **UART:** Raspower has UART pins exposed for custom use. and It can used to connect transivers like RS485/rs422/RS232 and can decode MODBUS packets

 - **GPIO:** In addition to general-perpose input pins specially designed to connect to mechanical buttons with protection and denouncing implemented

-- **IoT:** PwRHAT also accepts IoT modules for WIFI, bluetooth/BLE.
+- **IoT:** Raspower board also accepts IoT modules for WIFI, bluetooth/BLE.